Sometimes, all you need are a few cheap items to have an effective therapy session with adult patients. Cue the local dollar store!

-These Dollar Store Picks are items I have bought, used in therapy, and recommend (plus a few that I don’t).
+These dollar store picks are items I have bought, used in therapy, and recommend (plus a few that I don’t).

 Each item includes treatment tips.
 Your materials may be cheap, but your treatments shouldn’t be anything less than top-notch!
 Here are dozens of the best speech therapy materials from the dollar store!